aws-samples/sagemaker-studio-emr/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-This is a repository of examples, templates, and informative links which guide SageMaker Studio users to manage clusters and run EMR workloads in conjunction with typical SageMaker ML tasks.
+This is a repository of examples, templates, and informative links which guide SageMaker Studio users to manage clusters and run EMR workloads in conjunction with SageMaker ML tasks.
 Typically, these workloads involve utilization of Apache Spark, but we'll also show integrations with other analytic libraries like PyHive and Presto.